fernandoocampo/fernandoocampo/README.md

 Constant learner, Passionate software developer, These days I work extensively with Go, good practices advocate,  Rider

-- 🔭 I’m currently working on software development.
+- 🔭 I’m currently working on software development with product and platform teams.

 ### Languages and Tools :hammer_and_wrench: